ZaMeR12/ai_pngtuber_ollama/README.md

 >
 > Second, install python if it's not already done.
 The recommended version is Python 3.12.2.
 Also, be sure to install pip too when you install Python.
 >
 > Third, install all the dependencies with pip.
+You can use the [./setup/setup.bat](./setup/setup.bat) to install all the dependencies.
 >
 > Fourth, run the **app.py** script in a terminal or use the **app.exe** in the release section.
 >